Don’t be scared to stand out from the crowd. But fight the urge to present yourself as more successful than you are.

 Until then, perhaps we could start by being a little less surprised each time gravity re-asserts its dominance.

-Lie, cheat or spin, and we allow a gap to develop between perception and reality.
+When we lie, cheat or spin, we create a gap between perception and reality.

 Rich vs Famous

 If you had to choose, would you rather be rich or famous?

 Be specific: Where are we going and what will it take to get there?